camguise/jamf-api-scripts/README.md

 ## Scripts

 Below is a description of each of the scripts in this project and how they can be used.
-Each script will have examples of usage and will define which priveleges are required by your API user in Jamf.
+Each script will have examples of usage and will define which priveileges are required by your API user in Jamf.
+You should only give your API user the minimum amount of permissions that you require to complete your desired task.

 ---